JavaScript this

 Arrow Functions

-The arrow function doesn’t have its own context for this
+The arrow function doesn’t have its own context for this.

-value within an arrow function is inherited from the containing function.
+The this value within an arrow function is inherited from the containing function.

 Examples